axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

 #.
 The :guilabel:`Add document` dialog is opened

 #.
-Upload a file by clicking :guilabel:`Upload here` or by simply dragging the
+Upload a file by clicking :guilabel:`Upload here` or by dragging the
    file into the dialog

 #.
 Click the button :guilabel:`Close` to close the dialog